 If you’re struggling to hit the golf ball towards the desired swing path or maybe even a fade vs draw, it may be because of these two golf shots, a slice or hook shot.
 While both can cause problems on different types of shots, they can usually be fixed by investing in a top swing trainer.
 You’ll want to invest in one that works to close your clubface and works with your body mechanics – this will help fix any issues you might have with slicing or hooking the ball when playing your golf game and help you to hit a straight shot more often.

 These issues can plague many golfers and even professional golfers from time to time as it is one of the most common problems.
-However, better golf is possible by spending time at the range working on ironing out any slice and hook issues to be more confident the next time you are stood on the tee box.
+However, better golf is possible by spending time at the driving range working on ironing out these funny golf terms as any slice and hook issues can be worked on.